DrRoad/netatmo-openweathermap-updater/README.md

 The application consists of two independent functions

 1. **GetMeasurement**
   This function accesses the latest weather measurement from your NetAtmo weather station and publishes it to a Storage Queue.
 As a secondary function it posts a simple JSON message to another queue where a Logic App posts it to Slack.
 You can disable this by setting POST_TO_SLACK environment variable to "false".
+The function also stores each NetAtmo measurements message to Table Storage for later analysis.

 2. **PostMeasurement**
   This functions listens on the Storage Queue.
 When a new measurement is published in the queue it processes it and posts the data to OpenWeatherMap.